 - A good guest in other people’s lives shuts up and listens.
 Reminder: It’s not their job to teach me.
-Be grateful when other people gift you with their experience.
+I am grateful when other people gift me with their experience.

 - Don’t be afraid to get it wrong.
 Lather, rinse, repeat!
 Like everything else, it takes practice.
 Practice means imperfect — at first.